-This distinction — between disabilities that receive support and disabilities that receive sanction — is not grounded in science.
-It is grounded in which disabilities make institutions uncomfortable.
+This distinction is not grounded in science.
+It is grounded in which disabilities make institutions uncomfortable — and which disabilities the system has never required institutions to measure, report on, or be held accountable for.
 Understanding why it persists, and what it costs, is the foundation of everything else in this series.

 What visibility buys you